datajerk/ctf-write-ups/nahamconctf2020/syrup/README.md

 payload += p64(binary.symbols['fn2'])
 ```

 The clever way puts the `rt_sigreturn` syscall number in RBP.
-Then overwrites the return address with the address of `fn2`.  `fn1` before `ret` will pop RBP, then `fn2` will push RDB, then pop RAX before the `syscall`.
+Then overwrites the return address with the address of `fn2`.  `fn1` before `ret` will pop RBP, then `fn2` will push RBP, then pop RAX before the `syscall`.

 > They really thought of everything.